flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 ![panel with transparent background](panel3.png){width="380"}
 <figcaption>Panel with 7 widgets and transparent background used to force a fixed layout
 of the widgets as the panel acts like a big widget in terms of reflowing in the grid.
-The 7 widgets in the panel can be seen clearly.
+The 7 widgets in the panel can be distinguished clearly.
 The panel is 3 grid columns wide and it itself has 6 columns for its widgets.
 The widgets in the top row are 3 cols wide while the ones in the second row are 2 cols wide.
 All the widgets are 1 row high making them all equal height.